SchemataCode/Schemata/README.md

 ```

-This schema file first says that there is a possible root XML element `&lt;books&gt;`.
-This element may then have any number n >= 0 of `&lt;book&gt;` elements as subelements.
+This schema file first says that there is a possible root XML element `<books>`.
+This element may then have any number n >= 0 of `<book>` elements as subelements.

-The second block defines the `&lt;book&gt;` element.
+The second block defines the `<book>` element.
 This element must have an attribute `id`.
 It must also have `<title>` and `<isbn>` subelements.
 It can also have a `<subtitle>` subelement, but as you can see, this is optional.
 The square brackets indicate that these subelements must appear in the order shown.

 The third block defines the `id` attribute.